View places, traffic, terrain, biking, and transit

 - Places nearby

-- On the top right, tap Layers .
+- In the top left, click Menu .

 What the colors and symbols mean on the legend